 Hospital-based psychiatric nurses typically work 12-hour shifts, which is standard practice for nurses.
 Psychiatric nurses mostly work in inpatient centers and correctional facilities.

 How to Become One

-Becoming a psychiatric nurse requires at least a two-year associate degree in nursing, but most employers prefer a bachelor of science in nursing (BSN).
+requires at least a two-year associate degree in nursing, but most employers prefer a bachelor of science in nursing (BSN).
 Once you complete your nursing degree, you must first pass the National Council Licensure Exam (NCLEX-RN), then complete a PMHNP-BC certification through the American Nurses Credentialing Center (ACNN) to become a psychiatric mental health nurse.

 Certification requires an active RN license, two years of clinical experience, 2,000 hours in a psychiatric nursing practice, and 30 hours of continuing education in psychiatric nursing.
 The certification is valid for five years, and renewal requires 75 hours of continuing education and one or more of the following: a presentation or lecture, publication or research, preceptorship, volunteer hours, a minimum of 1,000 practice hours, or a professional assessment.

 Like psychiatric nurses, mental health nurses work closely with patients who have mental health issues.
 They are experts in assessing, diagnosing, and treating psychiatric problems.
 Mental health nurses work as part of a team to provide total medical care for patients.
 Some common duties for mental health nurses include

 - Evaluating mental health needs of patients

 - Coordinating with families, doctors, and other health professionals